pabloduran016/Spy4Cast/docs/source/installation.rst

 .. warning::

-   The environment must be compatible with all the dependencies and Cartopy probably needs it to be 3.9 or lower
+   The environment must be compatible with all the dependencies and Cartopy may need python version to be 3.9 or lower

 .. note::